De Férias com o Ex season 3: Future Appearances

 After this season, Any Borges, Felipe "Lipe" Ribeiro and Yasmin "Yá" Burihan, appeared in the 5th season, De Férias com o Ex Brasil: Celebs, Any and Lipe in original cast member, and Yá how "ex" from Lipe.

 After this season, Igor Freitas appeared in Super Shore.

 In 2020, Lipe Ribeiro appeared in A Fazenda 12, he finished in 4th place in the competition.

 In 2021, Any Borges appeared in Ilha Record, where she won the competition.

 In 2022, Vinicius "Vini" Büttel appeared in A Fazenda 14, he finished in 14th place in the competition.

+In 2023, Igor Freitas appeared in A Fazenda 15, he entered in the Warehouse where the public voted for four contestants to move into the main house, he didn't receive enough votes to enter in the game.

+In 2024, Martina Sanzi participated in De Férias com o Ex Diretoria, and in 2025 in De Férias com o Ex Caribe VIP, both as an original member.